anshumanmondal2006/PathFinder_MazeGen/README.md

    - Shortest path nodes

 4. **⏱️ Adjustable Animation Speeds**
-   Maze generation and pathfinding animations can be slowed down or sped up using an intuitive slider — ideal for better understanding of algorithm behavior.
+   Maze generation and pathfinding animations can be slowed down or sped up using a slider for a better understanding of algorithm behavior.

 5. **➕ Support for Weights & Diagonal Movement**
-   Users can manually assign weighted cells to simulate real-world terrains.
+   Users can manually assign weighted cells to simulate varieties.
 Optionally, diagonal steps can be enabled to explore 8-directional pathfinding.

 ---